prcrobo/xctrlPrecisionRobotics/docs/getting-started.rst

-Motor and Encoder Configuration (optional)
+Motor and Encoder Configuration
 --------------------------------------------------------------------------------
-By default, your X1 controllor is (arbitaraily) configured for an Aerodrive SK3 270 KV motor with an AMT 102-V encoder set to X ppr (provided with your X1 controller)
+By default, your X1 controllor is (arbitaraily) configured for an Aerodrive SK3 270 KV motor with an AMT 102-V encoder set to 8192 ppr (provided with your X1 controller)

 Motor and Encoder configuration involves three variables: